 Local grievance redress committees will be initiated at the village level to record grievances and also help in mediation.
-This committee will comprise the Local council leaders or a trusted village elder, a religious representative, and specific vulnerable group representatives of relevance to the village i.e. women and the disabled.
+This committee will comprise the Local council leaders or a trusted village elder, a religious representative, and representatives of specific vulnerable or marginalized groups of relevance to the village, i.e. women and the disabled.
 Disputes will be resolved at the village level as far as possible.
 The GRC at the district and sub-county levels will be resolved under a County/District GRM constituted by the Project.
 At the County Level, the Grievance Redress Committee will be established to deal with any grievances unsettled at the village level.
 More serious grievances must immediately be referred to the police.
 More serious cases that involve assault, gender-based violence, rape and "serious" theft will not be resolved under this framework but are instead referred to the police for appropriate medical and psychosocial support service as well as prosecution process for survivors of such abuses.
+The GRM will be strengthened to ensure it includes an effective, safe, ethical and confidential mechanism to receive, manage, refer and monitor grievances related to exclusion and discrimination.
+Confidentiality provisions will include measures such as an e-GRM or a toll-free hotline for sensitive grievances.